-Copy of your Florida driver's license or ID (or your spouse's Florida license or ID) Important: If the issue date on your license is not 6 months prior to filing this petition, you will need to file an "Affidavit of Corroborating Witness" form.
+Copy of your Florida Driver's License or ID (or your spouse's Florida License or ID) Important: Look at your license and make sure the "issue date" is at least six months ago.
+If it is not, then you will need to ask the Clerk for an "Affidavit of Corroborating Witness" form.